 - related keywords,

-If you entered a URL, Serpstat would show you only the essential information on the overview page.
+If you entered a URL, Serpstat will show you only the essential information on the overview page.

-- Total number of the keyword the page ranks for
+- Total number of the keywords the page ranks for

 - Organic keyword samples

 But, if you want more in-depth reporting, you’ll need to navigate to other pages under the “URL Analysis” sub-menu.

 And there you can get additional and valuable data like:

 - SERP competitors